nikhilaravi/react-native-smart-scroll-view/README.md

 #### Smart Component Props

-Smart components can be the native 'TextInput' or any other component such as 'View'.
+Smart components can be the native 'TextInput' s, other component like 'View' s or your own custom components.

-For each native TextInput component that you would like to use provide the prop `smartScrollOptions` alongside the normal props.
-Beware some native props set may be modified by the Smart Scroll View, see below.
+For each component that you would like to use, provide the prop `smartScrollOptions` alongside the normal props. **Beware*** some props of native components like TextInputs may be modified by the Smart Scroll View (see below).

 ##### smartScrollOptions - An object with the following keys: